ingolemo/python-lenses/readme.md

 ### Unbound Lenses

-If you pass no arguments to the `lens` function then you will get an unbound `Lens` object.
+If you pass no arguments to the `lens` function then you will get an `UnboundLens` object.
 An unbound lens can be manipulated in all the ways that a bound lens can.

 	>>> unbound_lens = lens()
 	>>> index_one = unbound_lens[1]